Jackson Citizen Patriot misses the real story of insurance company abuse

 I’ll tell you exactly what I told the reporter about this truck case.
 This to me, is the real story.
 This case is about a trucking company that broke many important safety rules.
-It did not believe that mandatory safety rules and laws apply to them, and they could act above the law.
+It did not believe that mandatory truck driver laws and regulations apply to them, and they could act above the law.
 They then deliberately chose as a legal strategy to avoid accepting full responsibility for the harms they caused to trample on the good name of an innocent man who did nothing wrong.

 Mr. Fairley was in the wrong place at the wrong time.
-The only thing he did was become catastrophically injured by an unfit truck driver who slammed into him.
+The only thing he did was become catastrophically injured by an unfit truck driver, which is one of the major causes of truck accidents, who slammed into him.
 Zurich Insurance Company did not treat this man or his wife with the dignity or respect that they, and all people, deserve.
 During settlement discussions and throughout the trial of this case, they refused to negotiate in good faith, offering a fraction of the case evaluation because they did not think a Jackson County jury could be fair.
 They deliberately said terrible things about Mr. Fairley that were untrue in an attempt to hold down the verdict.

 This is a story of insurance company abuse.
 All I can say is I am so happy for the Jim and Kim Fairley, and that in this case, real justice was done.